varundataquest/MCPGuardian/README.md

-# MCP Multi-Agent Selector
+# MCP Guardian 🛡️

+**AI-powered security-first MCP server discovery and connection system**

-An MCP server that orchestrates a multi-agent LangGraph workflow to find and rank MCP servers by security score.
+An intelligent MCP server that orchestrates a multi-agent LangGraph workflow to discover, analyze, and securely connect you to the best MCP servers for your needs.

 ## 🎯 Overview

-The MCP Multi-Agent Selector is a sophisticated system that uses LangGraph to orchestrate multiple AI agents to:
+MCP Guardian is a sophisticated system that uses LangGraph to orchestrate multiple AI agents to:

-1. **Crawl** MCP registries and web sources for candidate servers
+1. **Discover** relevant MCP servers from multiple registries and sources
-2. **Analyze** each server's documentation and metadata
+2. **Analyze** each server's documentation and security posture
-3. **Score** servers based on a comprehensive security rubric
+3. **Score** servers based on a comprehensive security rubric (0-100)
-4. **Rank** and return the best MCP servers for a given task
+4. **Rank** and return the most secure MCP servers for your task
-5. **Provide** connection instructions for integrating with the selected servers
+5. **Connect** your agent directly to the recommended servers with ready-to-run code

 ## 🏗️ Architecture